s6juncheng/s6juncheng.github.io/_pages/research.md

 biology systems.
 Such projects will be in collaboration with experimental biologists to generate data and validate hypotheses.

 We identified a circRNA (circSfl) with a computational method developed by myself.
-In collaboration with colleagues at MPI for Biology of Ageing, we showed that overexpression of circSfl can extend the lifespan of fruit flies (Weigelt et al., 2020).
+In collaboration with colleagues at MPI for Biology of Ageing, we showed that overexpression of circSfl can extend the lifespan of fruit flies ([Weigelt et al., 2020](https://www.sciencedirect.com/science/article/pii/S1097276520303968)).
-In another study in collaboration with colleagues at MPI for Biophysical Chemistry, we found and validated a 3’UTR motif ATATTC that destabilizes mRNA transcripts (Cheng et al., 2017).
+In another study in collaboration with colleagues at MPI for Biophysical Chemistry, we found and validated a 3’UTR motif ATATTC that destabilizes mRNA transcripts ([Cheng et al., 2017](https://rnajournal.cshlp.org/content/23/11/1648)).
 The same study also found codon usage explains most of the mRNA half-life variability across genes.

 ## Others
-Other than the above topics, I'm also interested in 1) developing cis-trans models for RNA-protein binding, 2) single-cell multiomics data integration, 3) data efficient machine learning methods.
+Other than the above topics, I'm also interested in:
+ 1) Graph representation learning
+ 2) Biological sequence representation learning
+ 3) RNA binding protein binding site prediction
+ 4) Single-cell multiomics data integration
+ 5) Data efficient machine learning methods